nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 05.md

 That's true.
 Here we go, red team.
 Oh, oh, oh, over here.
 Nice.
 Take it.

 Alright.
-So, Carsten, based off of the battlements and kind of how how, you guys for the past six months past six months have been under siege, you are able to assess kind of the strength of the enemy for the most part.
+So, Karsten, based off of the battlements and kind of how how, you guys for the past six months past six months have been under siege, you are able to assess kind of the strength of the enemy for the most part.
 And if things stay as they are right now, you're confident that the pound can hold out for a while.
 However, you've seen things escalating and continuing to escalate, and that brings that brings you pause.
 So if things stay the same, you guys can leave.

 There won't be any problem.
 They'll be able to hold out for that time period.
 However, you do not if if things continue to escalate and there be, and more and more goblins appear to be coming, unless you guys are able to make a decisive blow to to break the morale of of these goblins, the the the town will be overrun.
 Okay.
 I'd let the group know that, that with our walls kind of looking at the map again and us talking about it.